daniel-rusu/pods4k/immutable-arrays/README.md

 ## 🔥 Performance

-Immutable Arrays typically outperform lists by **2 to 8 times**, often beating regular arrays too.
-This stems from highly optimized operations designed for immutability.
+Immutable Arrays typically outperform lists by **2 to 8X** due to highly optimized operations designed for immutability.

-Preview from the [Benchmarks page](BENCHMARKS.md), which includes more benchmarks and explanations:
+Preview from the [benchmarks page](BENCHMARKS.md), which includes more benchmarks along with explanations:

 ![take benchmarks](./resources/benchmarks/take.png)